 IZA Young Labor Economist Award

 The IZA Young Labor Economist Award was presented annually from 2006-2015 for the best journal publication by young labor economists.
-From 2017 on, the award is given biennially to honor an outstanding labor economist under age 45.
-The prize money is 6,000 euros.
+From 2017 on, the award is given biennially to honor an outstanding labor economist whose doctoral degree was received in the past 15 years.

 The selection process starts with nominations solicited from the IZA Network and submitted by IZA Research Fellows.
 The nominations will then be screened by the IZA Prize Selection Committee and a winner, or a pair of joint winners, will be chosen.